robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 **NPC**: Non-playable Character, a video game term I'm using to talk about the "fake" agents in an ISU.

+**Ethical Status**: An entity has ethical status if you believe it deserves consideration into ethical choices.
+For instance, most people agree that all humans have ethical status and deserve to live.
+Vegeterians choose to believe that animals have ethical status and deserve to not be systematically killed for their flesh.
+Vegans take this further and grant animals even higher ethical status by believing that animals lack the facualty to grant consent to take from them, and thus taking milk from cows or eggs from chickens is unethical.

 **Mindcrime** (from Bolstrom): A crime that can be performed within ones own mind (which may or may not be a computer) such as simulating sentient beings suffering.
 That's actually the only one I can think of.